archangel/archangel_legacy/CONTRIBUTING.md

 ## Testing

 Tests are always necessary.
-If you find yourself thinking, "DO I need to write tests for this?," the answer is yes.
+If you find yourself thinking, "Do I need to write tests for this?," the answer is yes.
 [Travis CI](https://travis-ci.org/) is used for running tests.
 To get the best possible overview of issues with different Ruby versions, Archangel is tested with multiple various of Ruby.
 See [`.travis.yml`](.travis.yml) for the versions of Ruby tested.

 Generate a dummy application.
 You will be required to generate a dummy application before running tests.